learn-co-curriculum/dsc-building-an-object-oriented-simulation-lab/README.md

 #### `_resolve_states()` Function

-The 2nd helper function we'll use during each time step is one that resolves any temporary states.
+The 2nd helper function you'll use during each time step is one that resolves any temporary states.
 Recall that people do not stay newly infected or infected for more than a turn.
-That means we need a function to figure out what happens to these people at the end of each turn, so that everything is ready to go for the next time step.
+That means you need a function to figure out what happens to these people at the end of each turn, so that everything is ready to go for the next time step.

 This function will: